Submit an Article Guidelines updatedMay 2020

 - Study Design/Materials and Methods: Describes the basic design, subjects, and scientific methods (for clinical science, section title is Study Design/Patients and Methods).
-Reports of studies involving human or animal subjects must indicate procedures for the protection of their rights, as well as IRB approval.
+Reports of studies involving human or animal subjects must indicate procedures for the protection of their rights, informed consent, as well as IRB approval.

 - Results: Gives main results of the study including confidence intervals and exact level of statistical significance.

 - Conclusion: States only those conclusions supported by the data obtained, and, whenever appropriate, the direct clinical implication of the findings (avoid speculation).